Thin Crust Pizza Dough Recipe

 You can make the dough in advance during your weekly kitchen prep session…if you have one.
 I know lots of people that have a kitchen prep day and I would love to have the discipline to do this…but I don’t.

 However, I will always have this dough readily available, as well as, my No Cook Pizza Sauce because even on the craziest, head-spinning nights you can whip something amazing up in 10 minutes flat.
-Pizza always saves the day.
-Especially THIS grilled pizza or THESE Reuben inspired pizzas.
+Sprinkle with a bit of Pizza seasoning for true pizzeria flavor.

 We also love this California Cobb Pizza with avocado….it tastes so fresh and healthy!